lohedges/vmmc/README.md

 ## Callback functions
 LibVMMC works via four user-defined callback functions that abstract model specific details, such as the pair potential.
-These callbacks have the following
-prototypes:
+We make use of C++11's std::function to provide a general-purpose function wrapper, i.e. the callbacks can be free functions, member functions, etc. The callbacks have the following prototypes:

 ### Particle energy
 Calculate the total pair interaction energy felt by a particle.
 ```
-typedef double (*energyCallback) (unsigned int index, double position[], double orientation[]);
+typedef std::function<double (unsigned int index, double position[], double orientation[])> VMMC_energyCallback;
 ```
 `index` = The particle index.